Kira714/RAG-Ingestion-Flow-Using-Pymilvus-Temporal/README.md

 - Temporal Workflow that handles document ingestion end-to-end
 - Activities for:
-  - Downloading PDFs
+  - Downloading PDFs or any other supported type file
-  - Parsing PDFs into chunks using `unstructured`
+  - Parsing file into chunks using `unstructured`
   - Generating embeddings using **Cohere API**
   - Inserting data into **Milvus 2.0.2** vector database
 - Asynchronous activity execution using `asyncio` and `ThreadPoolExecutor`